If you love the colour of purple in the garden, then you'll just adore the magnificent flowering Tibouchina.

 Tibouchina ‘Groovy baby’ – Purple flowers.
 The most compact variety, grows to 45cm H. Its hardiness makes them suitable to grow in cooler climates.
-Protect from frosts though.
+Protect from heavy frosts though.

 Tibouchina ‘Cool baby’ – Dense and compact variety.
 Covered by large pink and white flowers.
 Well suited for pots.

 Now there are a few tricks for abundant flowering.
 Firstly, they need a good sunny position and like to be planted into a rich acidic soil.
 They don't like alkaline soils (those soils with a pH of 7 or above), but flourish in slightly acidic soils with a pH of around 5.5 to 6.5.
 If your soil is alkaline, the pH can be lowered by adding to the soil Sulphur Powder.
 Follow the directions on the container to suit your soil type.
 Alternatively you can plant straight into Azalea, Camellia & Gardenia Specialty Mix for both gardens and pots.

 Tibouchinas like a warm to hot climate and don't mind some cool weather in winter, but they will be affected by frosts, so may not be suitable for those gardens that are frosted.

 Fertilise Tibouchinas every autumn & spring with 5 in 1® Organic Fertiliser and also add a couple of handfuls of Searles Azalea & Camellia Plant Food.
 Then cover the soil with a thick layer of a high quality mulch, such as Searles Premium Garden Mulch, and then give them a good deep watering.